NREL/HPC/applications/spark/README.md

 	instance://spark \
 	spark-submit --master spark://`hostname`:7077 <your-script>
 ```
-Note: if you script is Python, the filename must end in .py.
+Note: if your script is Python, the filename must end in .py.

 ### Batched execution